6th Street Marketplace – Richmond, VA

 The Ballroom – The Paramount Theatre – Charlottesville, VA

 Our client did not want the brash look of new mirrors, so by contaminating silver nitrate and rolling it around on a 2′ by 3′ sheet of glass, we created these “antique” mirrors.
 Cutting our sheets to size, we selected a place for each mirror around the room to achieve a balanced effect.

 Tandem Friends School – Charlottesville, VA

 This window was created for the art room of a private school, grades 5 through 12.
-With the tree as their symbol, we wanted the window to express the energy, creativity, and spontaneity of the students.
+With the tree as their symbol, we wanted the window to express the students’ energy, creativity, and spontaneity.
 The tree was created using rolled stained glass with varying textures to give the effect of light filtering through the leaves.
 The surrounding area was created by hand beveling flash glass (a layer of color on a clear base) from West Germany.
 When completed, we made around 15 glass leaves with our flame-working and attached them to the window as if they were blowing in the wind.

 Jefferson-Pilot Building – Winston-Salem, NC

 A twelve-foot diameter skylight for a bank in North Carolina.
 With a concave bow, we constructed this with a framework of T-bars and built the sections to fit like a drop ceiling.
-The trick is to bend the panels along the lead lines and brace with reinforcing bars to achieve and hold the curve.
+The trick is to bend the panels along the lead lines and brace them with reinforcing bars to achieve and hold the curve.

 The Book Bindery Building – Richmond, VA

 A European design for a traditional building.
-Using a light background hand blown glass from West Germany, with emerald green and beveled glass as accents, we gave this window a feel of “organized energy”.
+Using a light background hand-blown glass from West Germany, with emerald green and beveled glass as accents, we gave this window a feel of “organized energy”.